smscommunity/sms-guide/_game/shines/bianco/episode5.md

 ### Petey Spam Sprays
 #### Y-Cam Method
+*Beginner*
-Simply Y-Cam, then spray, then spam spray after to finish filling.
+Simply Y-Cam, then spray, then spam spray after to both exit Y-Cam and finish filling Petey.
 This is slower, but can be more consistent for some players.

 #### Backflip Method
+*Intermediate*
 It takes 2 full spam sprays to fill Petey’s mouth (go for 3 to be safe in case you partially miss).
 If you’re having trouble, focusing on having two properly timed spam sprays can help you become more consistent with the timing.
 Start your backflip when Petey is almost finished turning, so that you are near the top of his head as he opens it to maximize your window for spam sprays.